 - The fluid intake should be individualized, particularly taking into consideration possible concurrent cardiac issues.
 However, a fluid intake of between 1 to 2 litres a day is generally advised

-- Catheterization is indicated in individuals with persistently elevated post-void residual volumes in excess of 100ml.
-Clean intermittent self catheterisation (CISC) would be the preferable option; this should be taught by a continence specialist nurse .
-Manual dexterity is one of the things that would need to be assessed when considering CISC.
+- Catheterization is indicated in individuals with persistently elevated post-void residual volumes in excess of 100-150 ml.
+Clean intermittent self-catheterisation (CISC) would be the preferable option; this should be taught by a continence specialist nurse .
+Manual dexterity and the ability to balance when sitting are some of the things that would need to be assessed when considering CISC.
 With advancing disease, a long-term indwelling catheter may be required, preferably suprapubic rather than urethral

 Referral to specialist urology services would be indicated in cases of haematuria, suspicion of a concomitant urological condition, e.g. prostate enlargement, recurrent urinary tract infections, symptoms refractory to medical management or for consideration of suprapubic catheterisation.